Errors 16-20

 17. WOODEN SWORDS

-People endorsing a Mesoamerican model are stuck with the interpretation that the swords of The Book of Mormon were wood.
-Silly we know, but such is the case.
-To justify this position they claim the following verses pertaining to swords becoming stained by blood proves their point:
+People endorsing a Mesoamerican model are stuck with the interpretation that the swords in The Book of Mormon were made of wood.
+Sounds ridiculous, we know, but such is the case.
+To justify this position, they claim the following verses pertaining to swords becoming stained by blood prove their point:

 10 And I also thank my God, yea, my great God, that he hath granted unto us that we might repent of these things, and also that he hath forgiven us of those our many sins and murders which we have committed, and taken away the guilt from our hearts, through the merits of his Son.